British Land upholds the human rights of our employees and supply chain

 British Land is a UK commercial property company focused on real estate sectors with the strongest operational fundamentals: London campuses, retail parks, and London urban logistics.
 We own or manage a portfolio valued at £13.0bn (British Land share: £8.7bn) as at 31 March 2024.

-At 31 March 2024 British Land and its subsidiaries had c.630 direct employees, British Land has always paid directly employed staff at least the real living wage.
-In 2023 British Land became an accredited Living Wage employer which reflects the work the company has also done in recent years in encouraging its supply chain to do the same.
-Our supply chain consists of approximately 1901 direct suppliers.
+At 31 March 2024, British Land and its subsidiaries had 634 direct employees.
+Our employees perform a wide range of roles including customer facing property management, asset development, finance, ESG, procurement, marketing and risk and compliance.
+All employees are subject to pre-employment checks which includes a right to work check.
+All direct employees receive an offer letter and contract.
+British Land has always paid direct employed staff at least the real living wage.
+In 2023 British Land became an accredited Living Wage employer which reflects the work the company has done in recent years in encouraging its supply chain to do the same.

-We have policies in place to protect our employees and their labour rights in our operations including policies around working hours, payroll, and Right to Work checks.
-Compliance with these policies is monitored by the Human Resources team and these are reviewed on an annual basis with ad-hoc updates when there are changes in employment law.
-British Land’s Human Resources Director is responsible for these policies.
+We have policies in place to protect our employees and their labour rights including working hours, payroll, and Right to Work checks.
+Compliance with these policies is monitored by the Human Resources team and are reviewed on an annual basis with ad-hoc updates when there are changes in employment law.
 Development and implementation of these policies is led by the Head of Employee Relations.

-Details of our confidential professional third-party whistleblowing channel, which employees can use to report any concerns of unethical behaviour, are provided on our intranet and posters are displayed prominently around our offices.
+British Land provides a confidential professional third-party whistleblowing channel, which employees can use to report any concerns of unethical behaviour.
 Internal communications make employees aware that they have a role to play in preventing modern slavery and human trafficking in our business and supply chain.
 All staff must complete the Modern Slavery Awareness training designed to equip our employees with the skills and knowledge to spot early signs of potential issues in this area.
 Our staff are encouraged to discuss the importance of ensuring fair and safe working practices and to report possible signs of modern slavery and trafficking through the whistleblowing channel.
 Our Approach to Whistleblowing is also available on our external website.

-On joining British Land, each employee undergoes a corporate induction that outlines British Land’s expectation that our employees maintain high standards of ethical business conduct, and a requirement that our relationships with competitors, suppliers and clients must be based on high standards of personal and professional ethics.
+On joining British Land, each employee attends a corporate induction that outlines our expectations for ethical business practice including how to conduct relationships with competitors, suppliers and clients.

 • Social: health and safety, child labour, forced labour, working hours, payment, discrimination, freedom of association, right to collective bargaining, community engagement and apprenticeships.